Zet4ky/customization-backup/README.md

-# dotfiles-backup
+# customization-backup
-A backup of my dotfiles.
+This is a backup.

 ## Wallpaper:
 - I’m using [Purple Fluorite](https://4kwallpapers.com/abstract/sapphire-fluorite-14502.html) by [Andrew Zuckerman](https://andrewzuckerman.com.) as my desktop background.